elpechos/e621rooshow/README.txt

 ==How to use ==
 It supports the following controls
-*Right click to set display interval, tags, and tags-blacklist *Space to pause
+*Right click - Set display interval, tags, and tags-blacklist *Space - Pause
+*F - Fullscreen
-*Left and right arrow keys to browse through buffered images *Enter brings up the e621 post web-page for the current image.
+*Left and right arrow keys - Browse through buffered images *Enter - Brings up the e621 post web-page for the current image.
-*Mousewheel zoom
+*Mousewheel - Aoom
-*Left click and drag pans the image
+*Left click and drag - Pans the image

 Enjoy!